 Dreaming has informed creative work for a long time: The Beatles wrote much of their songs about dreams, Christopher Nolan wrote the first draft of “Inception” after a lucid dream, and Salvador Dali’s “The Persistence of Memory” is based on a dreamscape.

 All humans dream, and dream researcher, J. Allan Hobson, who studied dreaming for decades concluded that about 80 to 95% of dreams are forgotten.
 Humans are either considered high frequency dreamers, or low frequency dreamers – with high being able to recall dreams at least once per night 5.2 times a week, and low frequency dreamers recalling on average 2 dreams per month.
 Dreaming can also be an awesome way to bring new motifs, symbols and fresh life to your creative work.

-Below we’ve compiled a few solid tips that have been studied to show they increase dream recall, are easy to implement and fun to try.
+Below we’ve compiled a few solid tips that are easy to implement and fun to try.

 Off to bed we go.